 If you think you are suffering from TMJ, it is vital to get an expert diagnosis from a dentist before seeking treatment at Smile Angels in Los Angeles.
 Although our doctor, Bruce Vafa DDS, work to treat pain related to the disorder, Botox is not a cure for the TMJ disorder.
 It is significant that clients also get the treatment that focuses on the condition’s source and the resulting uneasiness.

 Depending on the individual condition, some lifestyle modifications may be essential to make progress from TMJ.
 If you are aware of activities that trigger TMJ pain and seek treatment for trauma management and bruxism during the night, it can be in addition to the Botox regimen you are getting.
 Talk to the dentist about the perfect methods you may use to remedy TMJ.

 If you are interested in a Botox for TMJ treatment, it is essential to bear in mind that you might have to recompense for the entire procedure out of your pocket.
 Your insurance may accept Botox treatment for TMJ even though it is not yet FDA approved.
 However, if you have not responded to additional treatment techniques or do not want an intrusive or invasive procedure, going for Botox injections can provide you with some needed relief.

 Does Botox help TMJ?
-To find out, we offer free consultations in which we evaluate your jaw and create an all-inclusive treatment plan that suits your concerns.
+To find out, we offer consultations in which we evaluate your jaw and create an all-inclusive treatment plan that suits your concerns.
 We will find out the correct number of units required and the correct injection areas that will relax the jaw and help you restore a better quality of life.
-To learn more regarding TMJ treatment with jaw Botox or to plan a session with us, call Smile Angels of Beverly Hills.
+To learn more regarding TMJ treatment in Los Angeles with jaw Botox or to plan a session with us, call Smile Angels of Beverly Hills.